iotaledger/documentation-platform/api/DEPLOYMENT.md

 }
 ```

+### Database Initialisation

-To initialise the database visit the `init` path on the api e.g. <https://api.my-domain.com/init>
+To initialise the database schema and create the default tables visit the `init` path on the api e.g. <https://api.my-domain.com/init>, if the tables already exist they are skipped, so there is no harm in calling this more than once.